hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/users.html.md

 - Authenticating with the [Terraform `remote` backend](/docs/backends/types/remote.html), which requires a token in the CLI config file or in the backend configuration.
 - Using [private modules](../registry/using.html) in command-line Terraform runs on local machines requires [a token in the CLI config file](../registry/using.html#configuration).

 Terraform Cloud has three kinds of API tokens: user, team, and organization.
-For more information about team and organization tokens, see [Service Accounts](./service-accounts.html).
+For more information about team and organization tokens, see [API Tokens](./api-tokens.html).

 Protect your tokens carefully, because they can do anything your user account can.
 For example, if you belong to a team with write access to a workspace, your API token can edit variables in that workspace.
 (See [Permissions](./permissions.html) for details about workspace permissions.)